max4ever/reboot_kabel_box/README.md

 You need `firefox` + `geckodriver` installed for this to work.

-Add this to your crontab to run every night.
+Add this to your crontab to run every night(first run always fails).